 The expectations of what a family should look and act like has evolved over the years.
 The shifts are part societal, part individual.
 And overall, people are more open about what they want in life and less likely to shy away from open communication.
 When this communication is closed off, families seek guidance—and you, the aspiring marriage and family therapist, want to help.

-As the stigma of seeking professional help in the face of adversity decreases, married couples and families are looking for therapists to help them understand each other.
-Going into this line of work not only positively impacts the world, but is a great career decision, as therapists are in demand now more than ever.
-Not only is this career path rewarding, but the annual Marriage and Family Therapist salary is very competitive with other top counseling professions.
+As the stigma of seeking professional help in the face of adversity decreases, married couples and families could use some guidance from a licensed professional counselor to help them understand each other by going through a family therapy program or even mental health counseling.
+Going into this line of work not only positively impacts the world, but is a great career decision, as therapists continue to be in demand.
+Not only is the career path of a family and marriage counselor rewarding, but the annual salary is competitive with other top counseling professions.